 It’s all a reflection of what’s inside.

-India is tolerant and a compassionate country.
+India is a tolerant and compassionate country.

-Although, the above set of pictures from the internet offer a glimpse into the canvas of India, you have to travel to actually experience it.
+Although the above set of pictures from the internet offer a glimpse into the canvas of India, you have to travel to actually experience it.
 No books or social media posts will do justice to the grace of this ancient landmass.

 I took the above image in Delhi.
 It was Friday.
 It was the Hindu festival of colors and a prayer time for Muslims.
 Both the occasions were celebrated with calmness.

 I was on a no-money walking pilgrimage—for 20 days—in 2014.
 We had to depend on the people to offer us food and shelter.
 You’ll be amazed to hear our stories.
-There was no single day where we didn’t food or shelter and that too with utmost compassion.
+There was no single day where we didn’t food or shelter and that too with the utmost compassion.

 There was no money at all but a lot of love.
 That’s our ancient philosophy of GUEST IS GOD can you have to experience it to believe it.

-There is this auto-rickshaw driver in Ahmedabad who lives on pay-what-you-want basis.
+There is this auto-rickshaw driver in Ahmedabad who lives on a pay-what-you-want basis.
 His meter will always read zero and you can pay whatever you feel like.
 There’s also a restaurant in the same city that runs on the same concept.

 There are hundreds of example from my personal experiences—from rural to urban to tribal—that will take your breath away and I am not sure if you can get such a loving-kind hospitality anywhere else in the world; because I have not traveled much outside India.

-I request all of you reading this blog post to shun social media to learn about India and come here to see them magic by yourself.
+I request all of you reading this blog post to shun social media to learn about India and come here to see the magic by yourself.
 I think we’re the world’s only and biggest example of unity in diversity.

 It’s really incredible.